vanyasem/Lomiri-Arch/README.md

 The default user is `unity8` with no password.
 My custom repository is already included.

-It's expected to crash a lot, it's purpose is to showcase progress of Unity8 on Arch.
+It's expected to crash a lot, it's purpose is to showcase progress of Lomiri on Arch.

 ## Installing

-Add the Unity8 repository to `/etc/pacman.conf`:
+Add the Lomiri repository to `/etc/pacman.conf`:
 ```
 [unity8]
 SigLevel = Required TrustAll